"Longevity through technology, education, and research"

 6) All experimental work done shall follow generally accepted principles, laws, and regulations for the humane treatment of experimental animals as are in place in the United States of America and in the State of Michigan during the time of any experiments carried out.
 The Immortalist Society reserves the right to add to/modify said principles at its discretion so far as they do not conflict with existing United States laws and regulations or laws and regulations of the State of Michigan.

 7) These rules can be modified or amended at any time by the Immortalist Society or its chosen representative, if any, if it is determined, in their sole discretion, that such modification(s) or amendment(s) is/are necessary to fulfill the intent of the prize.

 8) Applications for the prize must be made by United States Postal Service Certified Mail or a generally equivalent means to the Society or its chosen representative, if any.
 The rules in place on the date of the receipt of the application shall be the rules governing the awarding of the prize.

-9) The sole discretion as to the interpretation of the rules, and any matters concerning the Organ Cryopreservation Prize and/or any associated matters whatsoever, shall remain with the Immortalist Society or its designated representatives, if any.
+9) The sole discretion as to the interpretation of the rules, and any matters concerning the Organ Cryopreservation Prize and/or any associated matters whatsoever, shall remain entirely and absolutely with the Immortalist Society or its designated representatives, if any.
 All decisions that are made by the Immortalist Society or its designated representatives, if any, regarding any aspect of the prize and the award thereof will be final.